-- Students who accumulate unexcused tardies within a given week will be assigned consequences based on the number

-of unexcused tardies received.

-- Three Unexcused Tardies: After school detention

-- Five Unexcused Tardies: Saturday school

-- Seven Unexcused Tardies: One day ISS
+- Tardies, like absences, are counted per class period.
+Students are expected to arrive at school on time and promptly report to their classes each period. - Students who accumulate unexcused tardies within a given week will be assigned consequences based on the number of unexcused tardies received. - Three Unexcused Tardies: After school detention - Five Unexcused Tardies: Saturday school - Seven Unexcused Tardies: One day ISS